-How to Unzip Multiple Files with Command Line
+How to Unzip Multiple Files with the Command Line

-It's a bit tricky to unzip multiple files with command line
+It can be a bit tricky to unzip multiple files using the command line

-Recently I’ve download a lot of zip files from the internet to my Raspberry Pi.
-After all download progress finished, I see the files and try to unzip them all.
-My first reflect is to type unzip *.zip just like any other standard unix command (rm, cp, etc.).
-But, to my surprise, it doesn’t work at all.
+Recently, I downloaded a lot of ZIP files from the internet to my Raspberry Pi.
+After all the downloads finished, I listed the files and tried to unzip them all.
+My first instinct was to type unzip *.zip, just like other standard Unix commands (rm, cp, etc.).
+But to my surprise, it didn’t work at all.

 Take a look at the following snippet.
-This is an example output I get when I try to unzip multiple zip files with the wrong command.
+This is an example of the output I get when I try to unzip multiple ZIP files using the wrong command.

 $ unzip *.zip